falldamagestudio/UE-Jenkins-BuildSystem/README.md

 The build system is complex to operate, and pricey, but it is reliable and convenient for users.

+# Differences from v1.x

+v1.x (available [here](https://github.com/falldamagestudio/UE-Jenkins-BuildSystem/tree/1.x)) ran the Jenkins controller on a single-node GKE cluster.
+V2.x runs the controller natively on a VM, with Ansible as the control mechanism.
+This means that there are fewer moving parts, and it's easier to troubleshoot when something goes wrong.

 # Status

+V2.x is still in development.

-We are using this in production.
+We are using v1.x in production.

 Example jobs: